bibleexchange/courses/_translations/synoptic-gospels/004_luke/0401_introduction_to_luke.md

 #### Luke, as a well educated Greek and doctor, would be well suited for this task

-#### Kwa sababu Luka alikuwa Kigiriki aliyejifunza vizuri na daktari, angeweza kufaa kwa kazi hii
+#### Kwa sababu Luka alijifunza Kigiriki  vizuri na kuwa daktari, angeweza kufaa kwa kazi hii

 ### The Presentation